Cybersecurity asset management 10 things you must know

 Knowing what assets exist in your environment is crucial to having the appropriate controls and practices in place to secure your organization.
 The collection of inventory information can often be a once-a-year update of a spreadsheet or spreadsheet program which does not provide visibility or control for security needs.

-By creating a process that allows for continuous discovery of assets including classification and assessments, you will be able to have complete visibility into your environment and information on your attack surface.
+By creating a process for high-frequency discovery cycles, including classification and assessments, you gain usable visibility into the environment and the attack surface.

 6. Create a plan to manage assets and keep them secure